Why OutRung makes you do the work (and why that's the whole point)

 • Upload at least two or three versions of your CV during onboarding.
 Older ones are valuable.
 They contain projects and phrasing you’ve probably dropped.

 • Spend real time on the career motivation questions.
-Don't rush them.
+Do not rush them.
 They inform how jobs get scored for you.

 • After your first few job scores and generated CVs, go back and refine.
 Treat the first round as a calibration exercise, not a finished product.